d42-schemas/d42-docs/docs/features/substitution.md

 ]
 ```

-This will substitute the values in the list of user objects using the `%` operator, which is similar to the [printf style string formatting in Python](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting).
+Using the `%` operator, values are substituted in the user list in a format reminiscent of printf-style string formatting, making the process both intuitive and efficient.